(Translate this site)

 Gannon seemed to cough and laugh at the same time.
 I'm not sure if he knew what the heck I meant about a nitrous oxide system, as mainly just hard core hot rodders were familiar with the stuff.

 "I don't want to kill you Gannon.
-But you told me how dangerous you are.
-And I believe you."
+But you told me how dangerous you are; and I believe you," I said, with an air of finality.

 "So this is it, huh?" was Gannon's response.
 "You never killed anyone in cold blood before.
 I've seen your file."

 "Yeah.
 You're right.
-So far as anyone but me knows," I replied ominously.
+So far as anybody but me knows," I replied ominously.

-I let him think about that for a moment, then I pulled my 38 Special out of my pants pocket, took off the safety, and shot him in the knee of his remaining good leg.
+I then pulled my 38 Special out of my pants pocket, took off the safety, and shot him in the knee of his remaining good leg.
 He grunted really loudly at that.
 Then I shot him again in the elbow of his least injured arm.
 That grunt was a little less audible, as I'd done him the favor of spacing the agonies so close together.

 I'd firmly held the pistol in both hands, only a couple feet away from the targets.
-I didn't want the kick to spoil my aim and force hellish retries.
+I hadn't wanted the kick to spoil my aim, and force hellish retries.

-The 38's blasts were awful loud here in the close surroundings of the woods.
+The 38's blasts seemed unusually loud to me in this instance.
 I hoped no posse members were close enough to hear them.

-Then I put on the safety of my shot gun and smashed all the fingers on both his hands repeatedly with the stock, making sure to break most of them, maybe in several places.
-That took a gut-wrenching couple of minutes as Gannon near-gagged with pain.
+Then I put on the safety of my shot gun, and smashed all the fingers on both his hands repeatedly with the stock, making sure to break most of them, maybe in several places.
+That took a gut-wrenching couple of minutes, as Gannon near-gagged with pain, and struggled to save his digits with a terrible thrashing of his ruined arms (but I held each in place with my foot as necessary).
 I hated doing it, even to Gannon.
-But such injuries would hopefully make it much harder for him to stalk and kill anyone else -- including me and mine-- even after he'd healed up.
+But such injuries would hopefully make it much harder for him to stalk and kill anyone else-- including me and mine-- even after he'd healed up.

-With Gannon deemed safely disabled I left him for a couple minutes to better conceal Shadow off the side of the road from the bad guys I knew to be on their way, as well as retrieve my first aid kit and one other item.
-I kept my 38 in my pocket and my shotgun slung over my shoulder, just in case.
+With Gannon deemed safely disabled, I left him for a couple minutes to better conceal Shadow from the bad guys I knew to be on their way, as well as retrieve my first aid kit and one other item.
+I kept my 38 in my pocket and my shotgun slung over my shoulder (its safety now off again), just in case.

 Then I returned to Gannon's predicament.
 Carrying-- among other things-- my own big scary knife from Shadowfast's store.